flutter/website/src/codelabs/implicit-animations.md

 - The `randomMargin()` function generates a
   `double` for the `margin` property.

-This section uses the `AnimatedContainer` widget to:
+The following steps use the `AnimatedContainer` widget to:

 - Transition to new values for `color`, `borderRadius`, and `margin` whenever the user clicks **Change**.